“Some people can be reasoned into sense, and others must be shocked into it.” ~ Thomas Paine

 And then call me angry.
 I grew up in an America where it wasn't uncommon to find informed people who discussed real ideas using reasonably reliable sources.
 I now find myself living in an embattled country where pundits, talk show hosts, and generally talentless noisy political flunkies and insincere rhetorical crap mongers continually pander to the gullible using any lies or disinformation sound bites they can get someone to repeat on Facebook, Twitter, or a down-sized bumper sticker.

-The majority of these wingnut operatives have been fooled by a cynical conservative philosophy that has aggressively opposed almost every progressive social policy or act that advanced America’s power, prestige, or impact on science, education, commerce, or the evolution of modern democracies.
+The majority of these operatives have been duped in service by a cynical conservative philosophy that has aggressively opposed almost every liberal social policy or achievements that have advanced America’s power, prestige, or impact on science, education, commerce, or the evolution of modern democracies.
 Since such forward progress always has a cost, they prefer to advance any and all deceits that push as much of that cost onto the middle class as possible.
 Some of them are paid to push this selfish agenda, while others just do it because it’s an excuse to rail against everyone and everything that lowers their self-esteem.
 Pathology politics is now a thing.
 An absolutely ruinous disease for which there be no cure without some kind to total educational reboot of our entire culture.